joeltmiller/SQL-Angular-Routing-Weekend/README.md

 #Address and Order Viewer Application

-This repo has 3 branches:

-1. Master: A completed solution to the challenge with some duplicated code for the user select list.
-2. New: A base working static file server and a working Angular app (routes, controllers).
-Nothing of the challenge is implemented.
-3. With Services: Master branch refactored using an Angular Service to populate the user drop-down list.
-Implemented in the AddressController but not the OrderController.

 ##Instructions

 You will be building out an address and order viewing application using the full stack and an SQL database.
 Both parts take advantage of one-to-many relationships in the data to be efficient.